cloudsolver/aws-soa/atoms/Organizations.md

 ### Summary of Organizations
-Organizations includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business. #AWSService
+Organizations include account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business. #AWSService
 ### Organizations Details

 > **Advantages**